You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

 Case consultation teams are made up of at least one physician from the Ethics and Patient Rights Committee, one non-physician from the Ethics and Patient Rights Committee and one additional member.

 The Ethics and Patient Rights Committee of the Centra Medical Staff provides services to Patients, Families and Staff in Centra Bedford Memorial Hospital, Lynchburg General Hospital, Centra Virginia Baptist Hospital and Centra Southside Community Hospital.
 The Committee is designed to include a wide range of perspectives.
 Members of the committee are chosen to provide a balance of viewpoints with representatives from the following categories:

 • Medical Staff of various specialties

 • Social Work

-For more information about the Ethics and Patient Rights Committee, contact the Department of Pastoral Care at 434-200-4501.
+For more information about the Ethics and Patient Rights Committee, contact the Department of Spiritual Care at 434-200-4501.